 VA programs in Ohio

 Three federal VA programs pay a family caregiver of a veteran enrolled at one of Ohio's five VA Medical Centers (Cleveland, Cincinnati, Columbus, Dayton, Chillicothe).
-The Program of Comprehensive Assistance for Family Caregivers pays a monthly stipend based on geographic locality and tier, plus CHAMPVA health coverage, counseling, respite, and travel benefits.
+The Program of Comprehensive Assistance for Family Caregivers pays a monthly stipend built from the veteran's locality GS-4 rate and multiplied by a factor of 0.625 or 1.00 on the current program, or 1.00, 0.625, or 0.25 for a legacy household (see below), plus CHAMPVA health coverage, counseling, respite, and travel benefits.
 Veteran-Directed Care gives the veteran a monthly budget to hire family caregivers, partnered with the local AAA.
 VA Aid and Attendance is a pension supplement for wartime veterans who need regular help with activities of daily living.
 Call the VA Caregiver Support Line at 1-855-260-3274 or your local County Veterans Service Commission.

 Personal services contracts